ZihengChen/Notebook/README.md

 * anaconda

 download anaconda distribution, choose [latest](https://www.anaconda.com/distribution/) or [previous](https://repo.continuum.io/archive/) version.
+It has been tested that `Anaconda3 4.4.0 installer` can be understood by root v6.14 and v6.16.

 * homebrew and cmake